ScalaConsultants/rough-slick/blogpost.md

 ## How fast can this thing go?
 Given that the generated code looks like some kind of SQL assembly, maybe it's faster than we think?
-To verify, I wrote a very simple performance test, you can find it (and all the accompanying code, btw.) here: https://github.com/ScalaConsultants/rough-slick.
+To verify, I wrote a very simple performance test, you can find it (and all the accompanying code, btw.) in our [github repo](https://github.com/ScalaConsultants/rough-slick).
 Have a look if you're interested in the details of the test data or its volume.
 All that really matters is that test runs the query defined above and its Plain SQL equivalent 100 times on exactly the same data and it prints the respective times taken:

 ```
 > runMain io.scalac.slick.JoinPerfTest